MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Preferring Asynchronous Versions**

 If an asynchronous variant of an API exists, it is preferred.
-Even if Async.RunSynchronously is used initially, adopting the async model opens up future possibilities—such as cancellation or non-blocking constructs—with minimal refactoring.
-That said, caution should be exercised when using the asynchronous variant within parallel loops.
+Adopting the async model opens up future possibilities—such as cancellation or non-blocking constructs with minimal refactoring.
+That said, caution should be exercised when using asynchronous variants within parallel loops.

 ## 8. Data Handling